BerkeleyHCI/PolymorphicBlocks/getting-started.md

 _Finally, let's put the finishing touches on this design by changing the microcontroller and specifying a pin assignment._

 ### Using the IoController Abstract Class
-Like the `BuckConverter`, there is actually an abstract class for microcontrollers, `IoController`.
+Like the `VoltageRegulator`, there is actually an abstract class for microcontrollers, `IoController`.
 `Stm32f103_48` extends this class and adheres to its interface, so we can **change the type of `mcu` to `IoController`**, then **add a refinement to `Stm32f103_48`**.

 ```python